What is De Quervain’s tenosynovitis?

 The first step in treating De Quervain’s tenosynovitis is to stop doing anything that aggravates the condition.
 The second step is to immobilize the affected finger, or thumb, either by taping it to an adjacent finger, or by using a splint (see the photograph).
 Splinting at night can be especially helpful in preventing the thumb, or finger from becoming locked.
 For pain, apply an ice pack several times a day and take an NSAID.

-If you still have severe locking or other symptoms after four to six weeks of immobilization, your orthopedic wrist doctor in Raleigh may recommend a steroid injection into the base of the affected finger or thumb.
+If you still have severe locking or other symptoms after four to six weeks of immobilization, your orthopedic wrist doctor may recommend a steroid injection into the base of the affected finger or thumb.
 If the trigger finger symptoms still don’t improve after another six weeks, she or he may recommend a second injection.
-Nonsurgical treatment of trigger finger (and de Quervain’s) is usually effective if begun early on and if you discontinue any repetitive motions that caused, or contributed to the problem in the first place.
+Nonsurgical treatment of trigger finger (and de Quervain’s) is usually effective if administered early on and if you discontinue any repetitive motions that caused, or contributed to the problem in the first place.

 Surgery may be advisable when locking and pain persist.
 During the surgery for this condition, the sheath is opened, which facilitates the tendon to glide through it more easily.
 This usually restores finger mobility practically immediately, and you can start gentle range-of-motion exercises within a couple of days.
 Swelling and discomfort may last for a month, or so after the surgery.